visgl/deck.gl/docs/README.md

 how to minimize updates and redundant calculations.

-It is important to understand the implications of the shallow equality comparisons deck.gl performs on layer properties, and how this impllies that new data and property objects must only be created when the underlying data actually changes in order to prevent unnecessary updates.
+It is important to understand the implications of the shallow equality comparisons deck.gl performs on layer properties, and how this implies that new data and property objects must only be created when the underlying data actually changes in order to prevent unnecessary updates.